Samsung/tizen-docs/docs/application/dotnet/guides/maps/maps.md

 To retrieve a geocode:

--   To retrieve a geocode, use a string of free-formed address for the `CreateGeocodeRequest()` method of the [Tizen.Maps.MapService](https://samsung.github.io/TizenFX/latest/api/Tizen.Maps.MapService.html) object:
+-   To retrieve a geocode, use a string of free-formed address for the `CreateGeocodeRequest()` method of the [Tizen.Maps.MapService](/application/dotnet/api/TizenFX/latest/api/Tizen.Maps.MapService.html) object:

-    ```
+    ```csharp
     try
     {
         var request = maps.CreateGeocodeRequest("Seoul, Seoul R&D Campus");